Noise signatures for determining chiral Majorana fermion modes: Summary

-\textit{Summary.---} In summary, we have studied the transport properties of a QAH insulator-superconductor hybrid structure.
+In summary, we have studied the transport properties of a QAH insulator-superconductor hybrid structure.
 We demonstrated that both the TSC phase and the metallic phase can give arise to HQCPs but the local current distributions are different.
-In particular, based on the effective model study and a realistic experiment simulation, we showed that the current noises combined with the conductance measurements can be used to distinguish these two mechanisms even though the system is strongly disordered.
+In particular, based on a model study and a realistic simulation of the experimental situation, we show that the current noises combined with the conductance measurements can be used to distinguish these two mechanisms even though the system is strongly disordered.
 Our work provides an unambiguous method for determining the chiral Majorana fermion modes.